 Pandas Notebook

-Pandas is the primary Python library for data manipulation and analysis.
-This notebook covers the core operations and common DA workflows — from loading raw data to aggregating and reshaping it for reporting.
+Pandas is the main Python library for cleaning and shaping data.
+This notebook covers the core operations and the workflows you will see most often in DA work — from loading raw data to grouping and reshaping it for a report.

-Many operations here have direct SQL equivalents.
-Where relevant, the SQL counterpart is noted.
+Many of these have a direct SQL version.
+Where it helps, the SQL version is shown next to it.
 See SQL Notes and SQL Patterns for the SQL side.
+Once your data is ready, see Matplotlib / Seaborn Notebook for charts and Machine Learning Notebook for models.

 All examples use a parking system dataset: parking_df, payment_df, and station_df.